nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 # Installation Methods
 ### Release Bundle (easiest)
-1. Download latest jagexlauncher.flatpak from the releases
-2. Here is a one liner to make sure all dependencies are installed and also install the latest release.
+1. Here is a one liner to make sure all dependencies are installed and also install the latest release.
 This will likely take several minutes if flatpak is newly installed:
+2. You can also do it manually, but just make sure you run the flatpak install command from the script in this repo to make sure you have all the correct dependencies.
 ```
 curl -s https://raw.githubusercontent.com/nmlynch94/com.jagexlauncher.JagexLauncher/main/install-jagex-launcher.sh | bash
 ```